lindsayrr8/lindsayrr8.github.io/_posts/2024-10-4-my-new-blog-post.md

 ### Bodacious.
 It's time to move on to a quick mathematical concept about Sample Proportions.
 To help demonstrate the concept, we're given the following questions:
-> Suppose that the sample size n = 100 and the population proportion p = 0.95.
+> Suppose that the sample size n = 100 and the population proportion p = 0.95. <br />
 >
-> Does the sample proportion p have approximately a normal distribution?
-Explain.
+> 1. Does the sample proportion p have approximately a normal distribution?
+Explain. <br />
-> What is the smallest value of n for which the sampling distribution of p is approximately normal?
+> 2. What is the smallest value of n for which the sampling distribution of p is approximately normal?